Best Garden Tool Organizers for Garage Walls

 Can I store small hand tools (pruners, trowels) on a wall rack?

 Not effectively.
 Wall rack hooks are sized for handle diameters around 1″; small hand tools have 3/8″–1/2″ handles or no handles at all (just a grip).
-Use pegboard for small tools — the Wall Control pegboard kit is the article’s pick.
+Use pegboard for small tools — the Wall Control kit is the article’s pick.

 Do I need stainless hardware for a garage install?